canonical/starlark/doc/safety.md

  - `TimeSafe` - when the executing thread is cancelled, such a function will stop within a reasonable amount of time
  - `IOSafe` - such a function does not access any IO resource outside of confinement requirements.

-Starlark execution is always performed with respect to a `starlark.Thread` object which acts as an *execution context*.
+Starlark execution is always performed with respect to a `starlark.Thread` which acts as an *execution context*.
 This contains the safety constraints for a given execution, including:
  - required safety flags;
  - memory allocation budget;
  - computation steps budget;